pollination/pollination-docs/rhino-plugin/pollination-commands/po_offsetchildobjects.md

----
-description: Offset all child objects (apertures and doors) of selected rooms to ensure they don&apos;t touch the edges of rooms.
----

 # PO_OffsetChildObjects

 Offset all child objects (apertures and doors) of selected rooms to ensure they don&apos;t touch the edges of rooms